DogeWang/FAAQP/README.md

 # SPN++

 SPN++ is a data-driven learned database component achieving state-of-the-art-performance in cardinality estimation and approximate query processing (AQP).
+The structure of SPN++ can be extended on the existing SPN-based methods.
 This is a version of SPN++ based on RSPN (https://github.com/DataManagementLab/deepdb-public/tree/master).

 # Setup